gao666999/SSBONDPredict/Dataset/README.md

     R-factors lower than 0.25
   ```
   There are 15,139 chains in this dataset.

+* The VAST dataset is curated from https://www.ncbi.nlm.nih.gov/Structure/VAST/nrpdb.html with p-value cutoff of 10^-7.

 * the data in **detaildata** folder are the datafiles used for training and testing